etsond/TrackEase/README.md

 # TrackEase
 Welcome to TrackEase, the ultimate ticket tracker designed to simplify and streamline your project management.
 TrackEase is a web-based application that enables you to efficiently track and manage your tickets in real-time.
-With its intuitive user interface, you can easily create, edit, tickets.
+With its intuitive user interface, you can easily create, edit and delete tickets.

 ## Features
 **Easy ticket management**: With TrackEase, you can quickly create and manage tickets.